PiotrIT2015/WW-P-mobile/README.md

 * [Technologies](#technologies)

 ## General info
-This is an app for android which loads and shows Google collections.
-Obviously, at first, you had to create collection in Google.
+This is an app for android which loads and shows images store in website with separated folders.

 ## Technologies
 Project is created with: